Graduate Program in Mathematics

 Nationwide, only 36% of graduate students and 25% of Ph.D. recipients are women.
 However, in our department, 44% of our current teaching assistants are women, and we have 11 women faculty members.
 Forty-two percent of our Ph.D. recipients in the past five years have been women.
 We are known nationally for our Nebraska Conference for Undergraduate Women in Mathematics, which supports students in their pursuit of graduate school.

 After graduation, our students go on to successful careers in academia, government, and industry.
-In the past seven years, our department has had five National Science Foundation Graduate Fellowship recipients enter our program or obtain one of these prestigious fellowships while a student at Nebraska.
-Three of our graduates have earned NSF Postdoctoral Fellowships.
+In the past seven years, our department has had five National Science Foundation Graduate Fellowship recipients enter our program or obtain one of four prestigious fellowships while a student at Nebraska.
+Four of our graduates have earned NSF Postdoctoral Fellowships.

 Graduate students can apply for the Doctor of Philosophy (MS/PhD), for those intending to receive a master's as well as a Ph.D.; the Doctor of Philosophy (PhD), for those who plan to receive only a Ph.D.; a Master of Science (MS) or a Master of Arts (MA), for those who intend to only receive a master's degree; or a Master of Arts for Teachers (MAT).
 Our Master of Arts for Teachers offers a degree program in mathematics for secondary mathematics teachers and also an option for middle-level teachers (grades 5-8) who can earn a specialization in the teaching of middle-level mathematics.
 Emphasis is placed on deepening teachers' mathematical knowledge for teaching by focusing on advanced mathematical concepts that underlie or have strong connections to the school curriculum.
 Applicants must have a valid teaching certificate.